Chart Color Schemes

 Kellyville - East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects likely influencing the area.
-Notable projects include William Clarke College Bryson Building, Sienna Apartments Kellyville, Kellyville Station Precinct, and Grandfield Kellyville.
-The following list details those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 26 projects likely impacting the region.
+Notable ones include William Clarke College Bryson Building, Sienna Apartments Kellyville, Kellyville Station Precinct, and Grandfield Kellyville.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.